 Beaufort County voters again will face a school bond referendum when they go to the ballot box in November.
 And after the past two proposals fell short, public school advocates say it is even more imperative that the latest one passes this time around.

 A group of local citizens has formed the nonprofit group Better Schools Now! to promote passage of the referendum.
 The group has a broad-based steering committee with representatives in Port Royal, Sheldon, Bluffton and on Hilton Head Island, and two local public relations firms — the Williams Group out of Beaufort and the Denarius Group on Hilton Head — will provide strategic counsel, marketing assistance and media planning.
 The group has launched a website, www.voteyesbeaufortcountyschools.org, to provide information about the benefits of the referendum, voter information and how to volunteer and contribute financially.

-One of the best thing about where we live is how giving our community is.
+Generosity is one of the best things about the Lowcountry.
 Has your business or organization given back to the community?
 Submit your photos to email@example.com for this section.
 Space is limited.

 LONG CLUB HOSTS BOYS & GIRLS CLUB KIDS